 - Day surgery only

-Tuberous breasts are a result of a congenital abnormality.
-It can occur in both men and women.
-You can start to develop this abnormality during puberty and it may worsen with age.
-This condition has several other names such as snoopy, constricted, and conical shaped breasts.
+Tuberous breasts are a result of a congenital abnormality and both men and women can be affected.
+The abnormality tends to start developing during puberty and it may worsen with age.
+Tuberous breasts have several other names such as constricted, and conical-shaped breasts.

-Signs of this condition are that you have puffy areola’s, a large gap between your breasts, a very high mammary fold (where the underwire of your bra sits), narrow breasts, minimal breast tissue, sagging of the breasts or different sized and shaped breasts.
-This condition can affect the ability to breastfeed and in most cases women find it too difficult.
+Signs of this condition include having enlarged areolas, a large gap between your breasts, a very high mammary fold (where the underwire of your bra sits), narrow breasts, minimal breast tissue, sagging of the breasts or different sized and shaped breasts.
+It is possible for tuberous breasts to affect the ability to breastfeed and in most cases, women simply find it too difficult altogether.